Fangwq/Research-Progress/20220529/README.md

 1. the .sh file is for the run script

-2. ntk_compare.py file check the calculation of ntk and the author's method runs very fast.
+2. ntk_compare.py file check the calculation of ntk and the author's method runs very fast

 3. the show*.py files are for plot

+4. the result of ODE*.py is a little weird